Last Updated: April 24, 2024

 Philanthropy

 Roger established the Roger Federer Foundation in 2003 with the goal of helping disadvantaged children and increasing their access to both education and sport.
-Federer has been a longtime supporter of the South Africa-Swiss charity IMBEWU, which has similar goals to his foundation and also focuses on social and health awareness of disadvantaged youth.
+Federer has been a longtime supporter of the South African-Swiss charity IMBEWU, which has similar goals to his foundation and also focuses on social and health awareness of disadvantaged youth.
 In 2005, Federer auctioned off his US Open racquet and donated the earnings to victims of Hurricane Katrina.
 In response to the 2010 Haiti earthquake, Federer collaborated with other players to put together a charity event during the Australian Open.
 All proceeds went to the earthquake victims.

 Real Estate